 Generally, South Korea is quite safe.
-There are some things you should know before you head out to this part of the world.
+However, there are some things you should know before you head out to this part of the world.
 Here’s what you should be prepared for.

 Violent Crime in South Korea

-The good news is that compared to some other popular tourist destinations, South Korea has very little crime for you to worry about.
-Guns are not legal for citizens to carry on them, so you don’t really have to worry about being mugged or robbed while you’re out and about on the town.
+The good news is that the South has very little crime for you to worry about compared to some other popular tourist destinations.
+In addition, guns are not legal for citizens to carry on them, so you don’t have to worry about being mugged or robbed while you’re out and about on the town.